• Skip to primary navigation

 You begin by sauteing the onion, pepper, and jalapeno in oil or in water for 5 minutes.

-Once the vegetables have softened, add the garbanzo beans, cannellini beans, salsa verde, coconut milk and vegetable broth.
-Stir to combine, then bring to a boil over medium high heat.
+After the vegetables have softened you can add the garbanzo beans, cannellini beans, salsa verde, coconut milk, and vegetable broth.
+Stir to combine, then bring to a boil over medium-high heat.
 Make an arrowroot slurry by mixing arrowroot powder and water and mixing thoroughly, removing any lumps.
 Stir it into the chili and allow it to thicken the broth.
-Reduce the heat to medium low and simmer for 10 minutes.
+Reduce the heat to medium-low and simmer for 10 minutes.

 Garnish with your favorite toppings like -